Hoan-K-Le/Candy-Crush/README.md

 <h2>Whats the game about?</h2>

-Match the candy in a row and match up with them!
+Match the zombies in a row and match up with them!
 The more matches the more points you get!
 Must get 35 points before the time end to win!